cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/tutorial-mapbox.md

 **8. Reviewing the visualisation:**<br/>

-At the point, we've shown how to acquire, clean, map, upload, then visualise a new data set using The Stack and the DTVF.
+At this point, we've shown how to acquire, clean, map, upload, then visualise a new data set using The Stack and the DTVF.
 This constitutes the envisioned, basic use of the TWA tools to display data.
 By reading more of the available TWA documentation, users can learn how to add more data sets, produce more complex styling, and build more interactive visualisations.

 <br/>
 <p align="center">